 So what are the hormones that make women fat?

-The reduced function of the thyroid gland, known as hypothyroidism, affects many ladies.
+The reduced function of the thyroid gland, known as hypothyroidism, affects many women.
 It is also responsible for weight gain.
 The most common symptoms include fatigue, cold intolerance, weight gain, dry skin and constipation.
 Most kilograms are the result of a slow pace of metabolism.

 Estrogen is a female sex hormone.
 During menopause, the level of estrogen decreases, which leads to weight gain, particularly in the abdominal area.
 Fat cells store and produce estrogen, which converts calories into fat.
 This usually can lead to obesity.